AppHammer/agentic-workshop/lesson_3/readme.md

-Lesson 1: Lets vibecode an app!
+Lesson 3a: Agents

-What are we building?
+Why are we using agents

-The prompt:
+Lesson 3b: MCPs - Agent tools